projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 ************

 This document provides instructions for setting up libvirt to configure ACRN.
-We use OpenStack to use libvirt and we'll install OpenStack in a container to avoid crashing your system and to take advantage of easy snapshots/restores so that you can quickly roll back your system in the event of setup failure.
-(You should only install OpenStack directly on Ubuntu if you have a dedicated testing machine).
+We use OpenStack to use libvirt.
+We'll show how to install OpenStack in a container to avoid crashing your system and to take advantage of easy snapshots and restores so that you can quickly roll back your system in the event of setup failure.
+(You should only install OpenStack directly on Ubuntu if you have a dedicated testing machine.)
 This setup utilizes LXC/LXD on Ubuntu 20.04.

 Install ACRN